ayan-b/blog/content/blog/github-gists-as-todo-list/index.md

 description: Gist-todo-list-action - My submission for GitHub Hackathon!
 ---

-Want to use GitHub gists as a todo list? ☑️ Introducing [gist-todo-list-action] (https://github.com/ayan-b/gist-todo-list-action)!
+Want to use GitHub gists as a todo list? ☑️ Introducing [gist-todo-list-action](https://github.com/ayan-b/gist-todo-list-action)!
 Be sure to check the README for more info on how to use it.
 I will soon write a blog post how I created the action.